bloominstituteoftechnology/Processes/stretch/README.md

    above plan at the same time?
 Is there more than one way things can go wrong?

+   If it's on a multi-core machine, multiple processes may be better, though you might need to check the number of processes that gets created as too much processes will be a overhead to maintain.

+   Resources are also not shared as much between processes so they can run independently.
+This could mean that it would be difficult for memory to be shared in between each process.

 2. Study and understand the skeleton code in the `src/` directory.

    **Short answer**: what do each of the arguments to `open()` mean?